MichaelBurge/michaelburge.github.io/_posts/2019-03-19-nes-design.markdown

 | PPU | 1:4 |
 | APU | 1:24 |

+The APU has components that act on two separate clock signals: One from the APU clock, and one from an internal `FrameCounter` that sends a signal every half or quarter frame.

 ### Address Space

 When a component wants to read or write a value at an address, it places the address on an **Address Bus**.
+There is a separate **Data Bus** that holds the value being read or written.
 Other components listen for specific addresses that they have been assigned.

-An Address Space is an assignment of addresses to actions that components take.
+An emulated Address Space is an assignment of addresses to actions that components take.

 {% highlight rust %}
 pub trait AddressSpace {